oscott/manifest/kpt.md

 Being responsible for sharing transient and ethemeral To promote standard market alternatives

-Sustainably promoting glimpses of an alternative reality that is within our grasp yet not realised in this cu
+Sustainably promoting glimpses of an alternative reality that is within our grasp yet not realised in this current realm

+something the opposite of NEW AREAS FOR COLLECTION GROWTH

+Promote latent and fading nuances of A DIGITAL NATIONAL GALLERY FOR A DIGITAL WORLD

 temporal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ0NjE0NzMyLC00NTAxMjQxNTUsMTg1Mj
+eyJoaXN0b3J5IjpbNDgyODI2MjY2LC00NTAxMjQxNTUsMTg1Mj
 U4ODY0NV19
 -->